Ablatif6c/HypBO/README.md

 1. First, make sure you have Python3.8 installed on your machine.
 If not, you can download it from the [Python website](https://www.python.org/downloads/).
 2. Open a terminal or command prompt.
 3. Navigate to the HypBO directory where to create the virtual environment.
 You can do this with the `cd` command by typing `cd HypBO`.
-4. Once you're in the directory, you can create the virtual environment with the `python -m venv` command by running `python3.8 -m venv .hypbo`.
+4. Once you're in the directory, you can create the virtual environment with the `python -m venv` command by running `python3.8 -m venv .venv`.
 5. After the virtual environment is created, you can activate it.
 The command to do this depends on your operating system:
    - On Windows, type `.hypbo\Scripts\activate`.
    - On Unix or MacOS, type `source .hypbo/bin/activate`.
-6. Once the `.hypbo` virtual environment is activated, your terminal or command prompt should show the name of the virtual environment.
+6. Once the `.venv` virtual environment is activated, your terminal or command prompt should show the name of the virtual environment.
-7. You can now install the required packages into the `.hypbo` virtual environment using `pip install -r requirements.txt`.
+7. You can now install the required packages into the `.venv` virtual environment using `pip install -r requirements.txt`.

 ## Usage

 Note that HypBO is a maximizing optimizer.
+Please make sure you reformulate potential minimization problems.

 ### Synthetic Functions

 The synthetic function for testing optimization algorithms are taken from the [Virtual Library of Simulation Experiments](https://www.sfu.ca/~ssurjano/optimization.html) and implemented in the `resources` folder where you will find an exhaustive list of those synthetic functions.

 To run the synthetic function experiments, run the file `main_continuous.py`.
 It runs the HypBO algorithm for the given:

 - function `func_name`
 - function dimension `dim`
 - starting seed `seed_start`.
 Defaults to 0.
 - seed count `seed_count`.
 Defaults to 2.
 - initial sample count `n_init`.
 Defaults to 5.
 - budget `budget`.
 Defaults to 10.
 - batch size `batch`.
 Defaults to 1.

-It also saves the optimization data in `data/hypbo_and_baselines`.
+It also saves the optimization data in `data/hypbo_and_baselines/hypbo/{func_name}_{dim}`.

 For example to run the Branin d2 function with 5 initial samples, a budget of 100 iterations and 10 trials, run: `python main_continuous.py --func_name Branin --dim 2 --n_init 5 --budget 100 --seed_count 10`.

 ### Photocatalytic Hydrogen Production

 To run the Photocatalytic Hydrogen Production experiment, run the file `main_discrete.py`.
 It runs the HypBO algorithm for the given:

 - seed `seed`.
 Defaults to 0.
 - initial sample count `n_init`.
 Defaults to 5.
 - budget `budget`.
 Defaults to 10.
 - batch size `batch`.
 Defaults to 1.

-It also saves the optimization data in `data/hypbo_and_baselines`.
+It also saves the optimization data in `data/hypbo_and_baselines/hypbo/HER`.

 For example to run the Photocatalytic Hydrogen Production experiment with 10 initial samples and a budget of 100 iterations run: `python main_discrete.py --n_init 5 --budget 100`.